Chapter 2: Who’s on your team?

 Creating your “circle of care”

-It’s important to bring together your village or “circle of care” to help.
-Think about what you and the person who is ill are going to need.
+It’s important to have a number of people or a “circle of care” who can help.
+Think about what you and the person who is ill may need.
 What can you realistically do?
 What will you need help with?
-Are there things that different members of your family and perhaps close friends (of yours or of the person who is ill) can do to help?
+Are there things that different members of your family and close friends can do to help?
 What is the person who is ill able to do for themself?

 Create your own “circle of care”